 - 1. OJJDP increases access and opportunities for rural communities to apply for federal and state-level grant funding.
 This includes: - a.
 Providing assistance to rural communities in basic grant-writing skills; - b.
 Developing a marketing strategy specific to rural communities; - c.
-Where appropriate/allowable, including language in solicitations that prioritizes awards to rural communities; and - d.
-Where appropriate/allowable, streamlining solicitations to encourage and enable rural communities to apply for funding. - 2.
-OJJDP provides training and technical assistance to help increase the capacity of rural communities to sustain youth-serving programs. - 3.
-OJJDP encourages collaboration with other federal partners including the U.S. Departments of Health and Human Services, Agriculture, and Education to implement comprehensive programs to address the needs of children in rural communities. - 4.
-OJJDP designates staff as rural community subject matter experts.
+Including language in solicitations, where appropriate/allowable, that prioritizes awards to rural communities; and - d.
+Streamlining solicitations, where appropriate/allowable, to encourage and enable rural communities to apply for funding.

+2. OJJDP provides training and technical assistance to help increase the capacity of rural communities to sustain youth-serving programs.

+3. OJJDP encourages collaboration with other federal partners - including the U.S. Departments of Health and Human Services, Agriculture, and Education - to implement comprehensive programs to address the needs of children in rural communities.